anquanscan/sec-tools/README.md

 [TheRoadOfSO](https://github.com/satan1a/TheRoadOfSO): 学习安全运营的记录 | The knowledge base of security operation
 [Orwell-RAT-and-Botnet](https://github.com/LandonPowell/Orwell-RAT-and-Botnet): Orwell is a RAT and Botnet designed as a trio of programs by Landon Powell.
 [SOUL-Airport-luggage-security](https://github.com/manandoshi1607/SOUL-Airport-luggage-security): Virtually binds a passenger’s identity to his/her luggage using biometrics (fingerprint) and artifact (QR code) to ensure that a passenger can only access luggage he/she owns.
 [Cybersecurity_Miller_Rabin_PrimeNumber_Detection_Algorithm](https://github.com/Davidmenamm/Cybersecurity_Miller_Rabin_PrimeNumber_Detection_Algorithm): Calculates if a number is composite or PROBABLY prime using the Miller-Rabin algorithm.
 If the number calculated is more than 10 digits long it could present errors.
+[Cam-Dumper](https://github.com/erfannoori/Cam-Dumper): Cam-dumper is a written tool in the language of Python program for hacking CCTV cameras that can access cameras in 20 countries